luc-github/Repetier-Firmware-4-Davinci/README.md

 ***
 ##Installation
-1. With the machine off remove the back panel and short the jumper JP1.
+1. With the machine off remove the back panel and short the jumper JP1 or J37 depending on model.
 Some Boards do not have jumper pins exposed but can still be shorted with a conductive wire.
 2. Turn the machine on and wait a few seconds then turn it off again.
 The machine will have been flashed removing the current stock firmware and allowing it to be detected as a normal arduino DUE.
 NOTE: Windows users may need to install drivers to detect the board.
 Consult the Voltivo forums.
 3. Use an arduino IDE supporting arduino DUE, [version 1.5.8+ Not 1.6.0](http://arduino.cc/en/Main/OldSoftwareReleases), 1.6.0 bring several issues - a [tracker](https://github.com/luc-github/Repetier-Firmware-0.92/issues/51) is open to follow up .
 4. Update arduino files (variants.cpp and USBcore.cpp) with the one(s) present in src\ArduinoDUE\AdditionalArduinoFiles\1.5.8. or in src\ArduinoDUE\AdditionalArduinoFiles\1.6.0 according your IDE version